 Document / File Name Description Micro Focus Fortify WebInspect Installation Guide WI_Install <version>.pdf</version> This document provides an overview of Fortify WebInspect and instructions for installing Fortify WebInspect and activating the product license.
 Micro Focus Fortify WebInspect User Guide WI_Guide <version>.pdf</version> This document describes how to configure and use Fortify WebInspect to scan and analyze Web applications and Web services.
 Note: This document is a PDF version of the Fortify WebInspect help.
 This PDF file is provided so you can easily print multiple topics from the help information or read the help in PDF format.
 Because this content was originally created to be viewed as help in a web browser, some topics may not be formatted properly.
 Additionally, some interactive topics and linked content may not be present in this PDF version.
-Micro Focus Fortify WebInspect on Docker User Guide WI_Docker_Guide <version>.pdf</version> This document describes how to download, configure, and use Fortify WebInspect that is available as a container image on the Docker platform.
-This full version of the product is intended to be used in automated processes as a headless sensor configured by way of the command line interface (CLI) or the application programming interface (API).
+Micro Focus Fortify WebInspect and OAST on Docker User Guide WI_Docker_Guide <version>.pdf</version> This document describes how to download, configure, and use Fortify WebInspect and Fortify OAST that are available as container images on the Docker platform.
+The Fortify WebInspect image is intended to be used in automated processes as a headless sensor configured by way of the command line interface (CLI) or the application programming interface (API).
 It can also be run as a Fortify ScanCentral DAST sensor and used in conjunction with Fortify Software Security Center.

+Document / File Name Description Fortify OAST is an out-of-band application security testing (OAST) server that provides DNS service for the detection of OAST vulnerabilities.
 Micro Focus Fortify WebInspect Tools Guide WI_Tools_Guide <version>.pdf</version> This document describes how to use the Fortify WebInspect diagnostic and penetration testing tools and configuration utilities packaged with Fortify WebInspect and Fortify WebInspect Enterprise.
-Micro Focus Fortify License and This document describes how to install, configure, and

-Document / File Name Description Infrastructure Manager Installation and Usage Guide LIM_Guide <version>.pdf</version> use the Fortify WebInspect License and Infrastructure Manager (LIM), which is available for installation on a local Windows server and as a container image on the Docker platform.
 Micro Focus Fortify WebInspect Agent Installation Guide WI_Agent_Install <version>.pdf</version> This document describes how to install the Fortify WebInspect Agent for applications running under a supported Java Runtime Environment (JRE) on a supported application server or service and applications running under a supported .NET Framework on a supported version of IIS.
 Micro Focus Fortify WebInspect Agent Rulepack Kit Guide WI_Agent_Rulepack_Guide <version>.pdf</version> This document describes the detection capabilities of Fortify WebInspect Agent Rulepack Kit.
 Fortify WebInspect Agent Rulepack Kit runs atop the Fortify WebInspect Agent, allowing it to monitor your code for software security vulnerabilities as it runs.
 Fortify WebInspect Agent Rulepack Kit provides the runtime technology to help connect your dynamic results to your static ones.